ChristosBaboulis/Helpdesk-System/README.md

-mvn test-compile        # Compile the test code mvn test                # Run JUnit tests mvn site                # Generate the project site with documentation mvn umlet:convert -Dumlet.targetDir=src/site/markdown/uml  # Generate PNG diagrams from UML sources
+mvn test-compile        # Compile the test code mvn test                # Run JUnit tests mvn site                # Generate the project site with documentation
 ```

-> It's recommended to run the `umlet:convert` command before committing new diagrams to the repository, so that generated images are versioned together with their sources.

 ---